vills/ftp-cloudfs/README.rst

 IMPORTANT: pyftpdlib 1.2.0 has a couple of known issues (memory leak, file descriptor leak) and it shouldn't be used in production systems.

+python-swift client 2.x uses Requests and it is currently incompatible with ftp-cloudfs.
+Please use version 1.9.0 until we transition to Requests!

 Operating Systems
 =================